1st Dragoon Guards

 Service during the War

-In June 1759, the regiment was part of the main Allied army under the command of the duke Ferdinand of Brunswick.
-On August 1, the regiment was present at the battle of Minden where it was deployed in the first line of the right hand column under lord George Sackville.
+Early in the spring of 1759, the regiment, brigaded with the Royal Horse Guards and the 6th Dragoons, took part in an offensive in Western Germany.
+In June, the regiment was part of the main Allied army under the command of Duke Ferdinand of Brunswick.
+On August 1, the regiment was present at the Battle of Minden where it was deployed in the first line of the right hand column under Lord George Sackville.
 This cavalry corps did not take part in the battle despite several orders requesting its intervention.
 Lord Sackville was later court-martialed and lost his command.
+After their victory at Minden, success the Allies pressed upon the French army.
+On August 28, the brigade, of which the regiment formed a part, had a sharp action with Colonel Fischer's Corps of about 2,000 men, at Wetter.
+The British brigade attacked sword in hand, killed 60 of the enemy, wounded a great number, and took 400 prisoners, with many horses, and the camp equipage of the corps.
+In November, the regiment went into cantonments in villages near the river Lahn; but a desultory warfare was continued throughout the winter.

-On July 10 1760, the regiment was with the Hereditary Prince at the combat of Corbach.
-After the defeat, the rear-guard was so hard pressed that the prince only extricated it by putting himself at the head of two squadrons of the 1st and 3rd Dragoon Guards, and leading them to a desperate charge.
+On May 5, 1760, the British contingent left its quarters in the region of Osnabrück.
+On May 20, it encamped near Fritzlar where several additional units joined from Great Britain.
+On July 10, the regiment was with the Hereditary Prince at the Combat of Corbach.
+After the defeat, the rear-guard was so hard pressed that the prince only extricated it by putting himself at the head of two squadrons of the present regiment and 3rd Dragoon Guards, and leading them to a desperate charge.
 Fortunately the squadrons responded superbly.
 The squadron of the 1st Dragoon Guards involved in this charge initially counted 90 men and returned with 24.
 But, the Allied rearguard was saved.
-On July 31, the regiment fought at the battle of Warburg where it was deployed in the first line of Granby's cavalry.
+On July 31, the regiment fought at the Battle of Warburg where it was deployed in the first line of Granby's cavalry.
 Granby charged and broke the French cavalry right wing then wheeled and hit the French infantry in the flank, winning the day for the Allies.
+The regiment was despatched in pursuit and after passing through Warburg, crossed the Diemel, and halted at night on the heights before Wilda, 6 km in advance of the main army.
+In this battle, the regiment lost 7 men and 17 horses killed; with Cornet Earl, 28 men and 4 horses wounded.
+On the morning of August 3, the regiment returned from its advanced post on the heights of Wilda to Warburg, where the main army was concentrated.
+It was afterwards stationed at Borcholz.
+From September 14 to 29, it occupied an advanced post at Geissmar.
+At the end of the year, the British contingent was cantoned in the Bishopric of Paderborn, where it suffered much from a scarcity of provision and forage.

 |Headgear||black tricorne laced gold with a black cockade|